What is TDRA?

 The ABOVE GROUND WORKS

-Creating the pipeline tunnel will be 3.5m in diameter and will be bored across several miles of South West London.
-It will require an intermediate shaft is at Ham / Playing fields or Ham House carpark.
-There will also be above ground works in Royal Park Gate Estate, Burnell Open Space and Mogden.
+The treated effluent tunnel will be 3.5m in diameter and will be constructed under approximately 4Km of South West London.
+It will require an intermediate shaft at Ham / Playing fields or Ham Street carpark (Richmond).
+There will also be above ground works in Mogden Sewage Works (Hounslow), Burnell Open Space (Richmond and Kingston) and Royal Park Gate woods or Tudor Drive Pocket park (Kingston) .

-The North Kingston (Burnell Open Space) site will be active for at least 21 months.
-This is because the North Kingston site will be the site of construction of the discharge and abstraction facilities.
+The Richmond / North Kingston (Burnell Open Space) site will be active for at least 21 months.
+This is because it will be the site of construction of both the outfall and abstraction facilities and 2 shafts.

 A typical building site for lowering shafts.
 The shaft sites will be active construction areas for 6 – 8 months each.
 (Image from Sennebogen.)